makehackvoid/mhvdb/README.md

 Not Features
 ============

-"Things that it would be nice for mhvdb to do, but it doesn't quite do yet"
+> Things that it would be nice for mhvdb to do, but it doesn't quite do yet

 * Full dual entry accounting for income & expenses, or at least better management of cash payments & especially cash deposits.